collapsed-stacks/startups/questions/1039/how-can-i-gain-funding-without-any-income-or-product.md

 - tagged: `product`, `funding`
 - score: 3

-<p>I want my primary source of raising funds to be through crowdfunding.
+I want my primary source of raising funds to be through crowdfunding.
 However, many startups make the mistake of launching with promises, and not any actual product.
-I wish to launch with something to show, not just promises.</p>
+I wish to launch with something to show, not just promises.

-<p>The issue is that my startup is in a loop: I have no product because I have no income; I have no income because I have no product. </p>
+The issue is that my startup is in a loop: I have no product because I have no income; I have no income because I have no product.

-<p>How can I secure funding to build a product, when I don't have a product to show?
-How do I explain to investors and lenders that I will make the money back once I furnish the office, put together the team, and produce a prototype - and not before?</p>
+How can I secure funding to build a product, when I don't have a product to show?
+How do I explain to investors and lenders that I will make the money back once I furnish the office, put together the team, and produce a prototype - and not before?

-<p>(NB: I do have income from contributors, but it's insubstantial)</p>
+(NB: I do have income from contributors, but it's insubstantial)

 ## Answer 1044